Charging Customers For Using Credit Cards Will Kill Your Business

 Employee Theft

-Businesses that forgo credit card processing fees by encouraging cash transactions will almost certainly experience losses from employee theft.
+Businesses that encourage cash transactions as a method for customers to avoid credit card surcharges will almost certainly experience losses from employee theft.
 This not only results in lost revenue from sales but also the loss of the merchandise.
 It is an unfortunate and sad fact that some employees will be give into the temptation to pocket cash from sales.
 In the event that an employee is stealing card payments through their own device, such transactions are recorded and trackable.
 This not only deters employees from stealing, but can provide a paper trail for business owners should they need to take legal action against a thieving employee.

 Bottom Line